1. Application

 Where testing runs against production systems, we will follow the rules-of-engagement document and proceed with care to avoid service disruption.
 You acknowledge, however, that security testing carries inherent risk, including the possibility of unintentional disruption, and you accept that risk to the extent we exercise reasonable skill and care.

-5.4 Communications
+5.5 Communications

 6. Deliverables

-- an executive summary suitable for leadership;
+- a written executive summary suitable for leadership;

 7. Confidentiality